 However, looking after other people’s children comes with a lot of responsibility.
-Parents put a lot of trust in you and in return expect superb service.
+Parents put a lot of trusts in you and in return expect superb service.

 Even a small incident or scratch might give enough cause for a parent or guardian to file a claim against your business.
 If a lawsuit follows, you can face costly legal fees and a blow to your reputation.